ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_creation/guide.en-ca.md

 #### Delete an email account

-With a new MXplan service, deleting an account is referred to as *resetting an account*.
+With a new MX Plan service, deleting an account is referred to as *resetting an account*.

 > [!warning]
 >